-SAIF: Oppose legislation that in any way weakens the financial position of SAIF or reduces its ability to fulfill its statutory mission to make workers’ compensation insurance available to as many Oregon employers as possible.
+SAIF: OBI opposes legislation that in any way would weaken the financial position of SAIF or reduces its ability to fulfill its statutory mission to make workers’ compensation insurance available to as many Oregon employers as possible.

 - Any encumbrance on or use of future revenue streams.

-Unemployment Insurance Benefits: Support strengthening provisions for denial of UI benefits for workplace misconduct and oppose the expanded use of UI benefits beyond their intended use, including legislative “sweeps” of UI funds, diversion of UI funds for striking workers or employees on family or medical leave, or for job training purposes.
+Unemployment Insurance Benefits: OBI supports strengthening provisions for denial of UI benefits for workplace misconduct and opposes the expanded use of UI benefits beyond their intended use, including legislative “sweeps” of UI funds, the diversion of UI funds for striking workers or employees on family or medical leave, or for job training purposes.
 OBI opposes legislation and rules that would eliminate the work-search requirement for UI eligibility.

-Unemployment Insurance System: Support legislation that protects the integrity and solvency of the Unemployment Insurance (UI) Trust Fund while maintaining a stable and predictable tax structure.
+Unemployment Insurance System: OBI supports legislation that would protect the integrity and solvency of the Unemployment Insurance Trust Fund while maintaining a stable and predictable tax structure.

 Safety and Health

-Oregon OSHA: Oppose expansion of Oregon OSHA authority to cite or penalize employers.
-Oppose increased Oregon OSHA enforcement staff unless it is preceded by an increase in consultation staff.
-Continue to oppose any effort by the division to act outside of its regulatory authority.
+Oregon OSHA: OBI opposes the expansion of Oregon OSHA authority to cite or penalize employers.
+OBI opposes increases in Oregon OSHA enforcement staff that are not preceded by increases in consultation staff.
+OBI continues to oppose any effort by OSHA to act outside of its regulatory authority.

-Safety and Health: Support policies and legislation that are consistent with the Oregon Court of Appeals ruling in OSHA v.
-CC&L Roofing, where the court found that employers are not liable for supervisor misconduct.
-Oppose any rulemaking, regulatory action or legislation that undermines the basic principle that employers should not be liable for employee misconduct.
+Safety and Health: OBI supports policies and legislation that are consistent with the Oregon Court of Appeals ruling in OSHA v.
+CC&L Roofing, which determined that employers are not liable for supervisor misconduct.
+OBI opposes any rulemaking, regulatory action or legislation that undermines the basic principle that employers should not be liable for employee misconduct.

 Employment and Labor

-Attorney Fees: Support proposals that provide for prevailing party attorney fees and opposes legislation that would limit attorney fees to prevailing plaintiffs.
-OBI supports proposals that would allow attorney fees for employers in merit-less cases.
+Attorney Fees: OBI supports proposals that would provide for prevailing party attorney fees and opposes legislation that would limit attorney fees to prevailing plaintiffs.
+OBI supports proposals that would allow attorney fees for employers in meritless cases.

-Concurrent Leave Laws: Support legislation that more closely aligns all Oregon leave laws with federal leave laws to ease unnecessary administrative burdens on Oregon employers.
-Oppose any additional regulatory burdens.
+Concurrent Leave Laws: OBI supports legislation that would more closely align all Oregon leave laws with federal leave laws to ease unnecessary administrative burdens on Oregon employers.

-Discrimination: Support general principles of non-discrimination and existing laws.
-Oppose expansion of causes of action.
-Oppose legislation that would expand definition beyond current law.
-Oppose legislation that would create greater burdens of proof for employers.
+Discrimination: OBI supports general principles of non-discrimination and existing laws.
+OBI opposes the expansion of causes of action as well as legislation that would expand the definition of discrimination beyond current law.
+OBI opposes legislation that would create greater burdens of proof for employers.

-Labor: Support the right of employees to engage in fair and secret ballot elections in union organizing campaigns.
-Support the right of employers to communicate their views on unionization with their employees and an election process that gives employers adequate time and a fair opportunity to convey their views.
-Oppose legislation or regulation, including card check systems, which limit the ability of workers to vote in a secret ballot union election.
-Oppose any expansion of employee rights to use employer resources for purposes of organizing or other union-related activity.
+Labor: OBI supports the right of employees to engage in fair and secret ballot elections in union organizing campaigns.
+OBI supports the right of employers to communicate their views on unionization with their employees and an election process that gives employers adequate time and a fair opportunity to convey their views.
+OBI opposes legislation or regulation, including card check systems, that would limit the ability of workers to vote in a secret ballot union election.
+OBI opposes any expansion of employee rights to use employer resources for the purposes of organizing or other union-related activity.
 OBI opposes allowing striking workers to use unemployment insurance benefits unless they meet other UI eligibility requirements.

-Overtime: Support a flexible weekly overtime standard that mandates overtime payments for all hours worked in excess of 40 per week without requiring redundant extra pay for daily and weekly overtime.
-Support legislation that restores employer flexibility and does not restrain the ability of employees to work overtime if they so choose.
-Support the right of employers and employees to agree to overtime and maximum working hours.
+Overtime: OBI supports a flexible weekly overtime standard that mandates overtime payments for all hours worked in excess of 40 per week without requiring redundant extra pay for daily and weekly overtime.
+OBI supports legislation that would restore employer flexibility without restraining the ability of employees to work overtime if they so choose.
+OBI supports the right of employers and employees to agree to overtime and maximum working hours.

-Pay Equity: Support legislation that prohibits pay discrimination based on the ten protected classes listed in Oregon’s equal pay law while allowing pay differences based on any non-discriminatory reason.
+Pay Equity: OBI supports legislation that would prohibit pay discrimination based on the 10 protected classes listed in Oregon’s equal pay law while allowing pay differences based on any non-discriminatory reason.

-Penalty Wages: Support legislation that limits liability for penalty wages when there is a dispute over wages due after an employee has left employment.
+Penalty Wages: OBI supports legislation that would limit liability for penalty wages when there is a dispute over wages due after an employee has left employment.

-Personnel Information: Support appropriate personnel file policies that protect the secrecy of confidential workplace investigations.
+Personnel Information: OBI supports appropriate personnel file policies that would protect the secrecy of confidential workplace investigations.

-Private Right of Action: Oppose expansion of private rights of action in statute.
-Support requirements that complaints be filed with state agencies prior to right to sue.
-Oppose legislation that allows for unions and trial lawyers to file suit outside of existing processes.
+Private Right of Action: OBI opposes the expansion of private rights of action in statute.
+OBI supports requirements that complaints be filed with state agencies prior to right to sue.
+OBI opposes legislation that would allow for unions and trial lawyers to file suit outside of existing processes.

-Scheduling: Support legislation that allows employers and employees flexibility in scheduling work hours, as well as meal and rest break periods.
+Scheduling: OBI supports legislation that would allow employers and employees flexibility in scheduling work hours as well as meal and rest break periods.

-Workplace Drugs and Alcohol: Support policies and legislation that support an employer’s right to apply and enforce zero-tolerance workplace drug and alcohol policies.
-Oppose policies and legislation that weaken or undermine the Oregon Supreme Court’s decision in Emerald Steel Fabricators v.
+Workplace Drugs and Alcohol: OBI supports policies and legislation that support an employer’s right to apply and enforce zero-tolerance workplace drug and alcohol policies.
+OBI opposes policies and legislation that would weaken or undermine the Oregon Supreme Court’s decision in Emerald Steel Fabricators v.
 BOLI (2010).
-Oppose legislation that would encumber employers’ abilities to enforce zero-tolerance workplace drug and alcohol policies or employer drug testing policies.
+OBI opposes legislation that would encumber the ability of employers to enforce zero-tolerance workplace drug and alcohol policies and employer drug testing policies.

-Workplace Regulation: Oppose expansion of employer liability through new and expanded protected classes and activities.
+Workplace Regulation: OBI opposes the expansion of employer liability through new and expanded protected classes and activities.